-Canstar Blue’s 2020 pet shops review has seen Budget Pet Products, Best Friends, My Pet Warehouse, Pet Circle, Pet Stock and Petbarn compared on their customer service, range of products on offer, website & store layout, value for money and overall customer satisfaction.
+Canstar Blue’s 2021 pet supply store review has seen Budget Pet Products, Best Friends, Pet Circle, Pet Stock, My Pet Warehouse and Petbarn compared on their customer service, range of products on offer, website experience, store layout, value for money and overall customer satisfaction.

 See our Ratings Methodology.

 Whether you’re a seasoned pet owner or a first-timer, buying for your pet can be both a fun and daunting task.
-As pets bring so much joy into our lives, we always want the best for them, but finding the right pet shop for all the supplies to keep them happy isn’t easy.
-When it comes to pets, there are brands upon brands, but you’ll want a pet store that can offer the right advice and products at reasonable prices.
+As pets bring so much joy into our lives, we always want the best for them, but finding the right pet supply store for all the goodies to keep them happy isn’t easy.
+When it comes to pets, there are brands upon brands, but you’ll want a pet supply store that can offer the right advice and products at reasonable prices.
 You’d be barking mad to accept otherwise.

-To give you a helping paw, we’ve surveyed more than 900 Aussies for their feedback on the pet shop(s) they’ve most recently purchased from, including stores that exclusively sell pet-related products instore or online.
+To give you a helping paw, we’ve surveyed more than 900 Aussies for their feedback on the pet supply store(s) they’ve most recently purchased from, including stores that exclusively sell pet-related products instore or online.

-In 2020, six major chains achieved the minimum survey sample size (30 responses) to be included in our review, but just one rated five stars for overall satisfaction – Budget Pet Products!
-The discount online pet store was also awarded five-star reviews in the majority of other categories.
+In 2021, six major chains achieved the minimum survey sample size (30 responses) to be included in our review, but just one rated five stars for overall satisfaction – Budget Pet Products!
+The discount online pet store was also awarded a five-star rating for overall satisfaction for the second year in a row.

-Here are the best pet shops in Australia, as rated by consumers in Canstar Blue’s latest review:
+Here are the best pet shops in Australia, as rated by consumers in Canstar Blue’s 2021 review:

 Let’s now get an overview of what each shop offers.

 Budget Pet Products says it is an Australian-owned and family-run business, with a vision to bring pet products to the public at affordable prices.
 On its website, you can shop by pet type or brand, with a range of food, toys, treats and supplements on sale.
-It also provides a grooming service for your furry friends.
 Brands featured include Hill’s, Royal Canin and Advance.

 To help save time, Budget Pet Products also offers auto-delivery, which allows you to select the items you need and schedule a dispatch date.
 If you’re running low or still have plenty of food, the auto-delivery system has the flexibility to change, skip or cancel deliveries online with no fees.
-You’ll also receive reminders to help keep track of upcoming deliveries.
+You’ll also receive reminders to help keep track of upcoming deliveries, with Budget Pet Products also one of the few supply stores with an app to help you order products while on the go, with exclusive app promotions available to help you save at the checkout.

 Best Friends is a local, one-stop-shop for almost everything your pets need.
 Beyond selling a large range of pet accessories, the retailer also runs its own grooming salon, plus a full-service veterinary clinic for consultations, dental checks and vaccinations.
 Best Friends even provides a puppy pre-school and a pet adoption centre, too!